oernster/3D-printing-info/moonraker/voron-temps/README.md

-# How to setup OBS Studio with live temperature reporting on a Voron - see the jpg for an exxample.
+# How to setup OBS Studio with live temperature reporting on a Voron - see the jpg for an example.

 ## 1) Download req.txt, app.py and the templates directory to your machine.